 By the time you read this guide, you will have the answers to the questions listed above, plus many others.
 However, it is worth noting that the characteristics of personal injury claims can differ from case to case.
 Therefore, if we fail to address the factors that contribute to your case, do not worry.
 All you need to do is reach out and speak to our team.

-When you reach the end of this guide, if you need more info, or need some questions answered, then please call Accident Claims UK on the number at the end of this guide, and we will do out best to help you.
+When you reach the end of this guide, if you need more information on arm injury claims, or need some questions answered, then please call Accident Claims UK on the number at the end of this guide, and we will do our best to help you.

 When taking legal action, the only caveat is that you must make your claim within the personal injury claims time limit.
 For cases involving adults over the age of 18, the limitation period is three years from the accident date.
 However, there are exceptions to this timeframe, such as: